3 Top Canadian Food and Grocery Stocks for November 2024

 Now, these are just estimates and subject to change, however, the company has shown it can hit these numbers in the past.
 So, we believe they could move forward.

-In the case of a downturn, you can expect Premium Brands to undergo significant volatility compared to our other Canadian food stocks on this list.
+In the case of more economic pressure, you can expect Premium Brands to undergo significant volatility compared to our other Canadian food stocks on this list.
 We witnessed it during the bear market of 2022.

 This is primarily because Premium Brands doesn’t have a strong discount brand presence, and consumers may head to cheaper variants like Loblaws.
 Along with this, the company also caters to events.
 In a recession, we could see a slowdown in bookings.